 Chapter 4 · 5 practice questions · In-browser grading · Local storage

-Use transmission loss TL, noise level NL, and directivity index DI to decide whether a signal gets through — all by adding and subtracting dB.
+Use one-way transmission loss (TL), noise level (NL), and directivity index (DI) to decide whether a signal arrives strongly enough to stand out from the noise.

 Overall0 / 360%